JakimPL/SampleToNES/README.md

     * `100` - absolute values transformed via $\log\left(1 + x\right)$ operation
     Intermediate values interpolate between these two.

-Each set of parameters correspond to a different library, encoded by a library configuration key.
+Each set of parameters corresponds to a different library, encoded by a library configuration key.

-Libraries are generated using library generator present in the application.
-They can be generated from the _Library_ tab of the application, and explored using the application.
+Libraries are generated using the library generator included in the application.
+They can be generated from the _Library_ tab of the application and explored using the application.

 #### Library data

 For each key, library data consists of instructions.
-Each instruction data contains:
+Each instruction contains:
 * metadata
 * instruction data
 * a single waveform frame